 Quote #5: “The foolish man accuses others and justifies himself, but he who is becoming wise justifies others and accuses himself.”

-This brings us back to the debate of what is foolish and what is wise.
+This brings us back to the debate about what is foolish and wise.

 Often foolish people think that they know everything.
-While on the flip side, wiser people think that they need to learn more.
+While on the flip side, wiser people believe they need to learn more.

-Because they don't know that their own foolishness has brought them troubles and worries.
+The author says foolish people keep accusing others because they don’t know that their foolishness has brought them troubles and worries.

 But as the light of knowledge falls on them, they realize that they were too foolish to realize that they were wrong.

-So how should one decide whether he or she is making a foolish act or a wise one?
+So how should one decide whether they are making a foolish act or a wise one?

 I believe that one shouldn’t blame others for his own misery.

-One should accept that he or she is the reason for his own circumstances.
+People should accept that they are the reason for their own circumstances.